-- " Note 4 provides a summary of the capital assets of the System, including depreciation and net holding amounts. - " Note 5 provides information about the net pension liability of employers in the defined benefit plans administered by the System. - " Note 6 provides information about contributions to the defined benefit plans administered by the System. - " Note 7 provides information about System employees as members of PERS. - " Note 8 provides information about postemployment benefits other than pensions.
+- " Note 4 provides a summary of the capital assets and right-to-use assets of the System, including depreciation and amortization and net holding amounts. - " Note 5 provides information about the net pension liability of employers in the defined benefit plans administered by the System. - " Note 6 provides information about contributions to the defined benefit plans administered by the System. - " Note 7 provides information about System employees as members of PERS. - " Note 8 provides information about postemployment benefits other than pensions.